sammyd/ReactiveShinobi/ReactiveShinobi.md

      deliverOn:[RACScheduler mainThreadScheduler]];              // 5

 The labeled lines are discussed below:

-1. `RAC()` is a magic macro which sets the property named `text` (i.e. the 2nd argument), on the `tickerLabel` object (i.e. the 1st argument) to be the result at each of the
+1. `RAC()` is a magic macro which sets the property named `text` (i.e. the 2nd argument), on the `tickerLabel` object (i.e. the 1st argument) to be the result at the end of the pipeline, each time an event is received.
 2. The `messages` property of the `SCWebSocketConnector` class is the `RACSignal` that you created in the previous section.
 You're subscribing to events on this signal.